vpavlenko/rawl/docs/audio-playback.md

 6. Check Chrome, Firefox, and Safari, backgrounding/foregrounding the tab, and context suspension/resumption.
 Inspect the Network panel for the worker, worklet, WASM, and soundfont assets, including on the deployment's base URL.
+7. Start a track with an in-page control, then use the AirPods stem to pause and resume repeatedly, including with the tab in the background.
+Confirm the sound, in-page button, and system media controls agree.
+Repeat after pausing in the page, loading a track paused, and letting a track finish.
+Ejecting a track must release the media session.
+In the browser console, check for "Could not activate media controls" if headset commands do not arrive.

 The bounded queue trades some worker scheduling tolerance for control latency.
 Worker CPU exhaustion, memory pressure, browser suspension, and device/OS limits